Kasoa: Population

+As of 2026, Kasoa's population is estimated to be around 100,000.

 Politics

 In 1957, Ghana became the first African country to declare independence from European colonization.
 Until 2007, Kasoa was fully encompassed by a single district, the Awutu Effutu Senya District.
 In 2007, the district split into the Awutu Senya district to the north and Effutu Municipal to the south.
 Soon after the split, the Kasoa Urban Council became one of the two urban councils in the Awutu Senya district.
 In 2012, the Awutu Senya East Municipal Assembly (ASEMA) was formed in an effort to support the government's decentralization programs and to strengthen local governments.
 Kasoa is now the administrative capital of ASEMA.

-The political organization of Kasoa is “semi-traditional.”
+The political organization of Kasoa is "semi-traditional."
 This can be considered to follow the framework of a centralized system.
 It is a society ruled by a chief whose authority is to be recognized by all who live within the established boundaries of his territory.
 Kasoa is also politically supported by administrative and judicial institutions.
 These institutions have changed drastically due to the influence of colonial and modern institutions.

 Kasoa's traditional political institution is traditional Akan Chieftaincy.
-According to Article 277 of Ghana's Constitution, a chief is “a person, who, hailing from the appropriate family and lineage, has been validly nominated, elected, or selected and enstooled or installed as a chief or queen-mother in accordance with the relevant customary law and usage.”
+According to Article 277 of Ghana's Constitution, a chief is "a person, who, hailing from the appropriate family and lineage, has been validly nominated, elected, or selected and enstooled or installed as a chief or queen-mother in accordance with the relevant customary law and usage."
 The Paramount Chief (Omanhene) is at the top of the hierarchy of chieftaincy.
 The Paramount Chief is the head of the Traditional Council and a direct representative of the state.
 Below the Paramount Chief is the Paramount Queen Mother (Ohemaa).
 The Queen Mother is responsible for issues related to women, social affairs, and social conduct.
 She is also responsible for rituals concerning women and for settling disputed among women to “ensure that all women live in peace and harmony.”
 The Paramount Queenmother also selects the Paramount Chief for consideration by Regency Council on the death of the Paramount Chief.
 Beneath the Paramount Chief and the Paramount Queen Mother are Senior Divisional Chiefs, sub-divisional chiefs, and Town chiefs.
 There are also chiefs who perform special functions in the palaces of these key chiefs ranging from linguist to caretaker of the youth and the aged to protection from enemies.
-OdpongkpeheKasoa's chief is Nai Odupong Awushie Tetteh II and the Benkumhene or Ebla Odefey Division of the Awutu Paramountcy.
+Odpongkpehe Kasoa's chief is Nai Odupong Awushie Tetteh II and also serves as the Benkumhene for Ebla Odefey Division of the Awutu Paramountcy.